remarkjs/remark-heading-gap/readme.md

 ### Example: blank lines around first/last headings

-This example shows that there are no blank lines added before the first and after the last heading in a container:
+This example shows that there are no blank lines added before the first and after the last heading in a container.
+Assuming we had `example.md` from before and changed it to contain this:

 ```markdown
 # Alpha